ARCAD-Software/microservices-vscode/docs/analyze-code.md

 The **Extraction Report** window displays the analysis status, including the equivalent IBM i command execution.

-## Viewing Results
+- **Problems**: lists existing errors in an extracted code in the file.

 After the analysis is completed, the bottom panel contains three tabs specific to Transformer Microservices:

-- **Problems**: lists existing errors in an extracted code in the file.
-- **Microservices Problems**: displays errors resulting from the extraction analysis.
+ **Microservices Problems**: displays errors resulting from the extraction analysis.
 - **Microservices I/O Runtime Paths**: shows runtime input/output paths observed during execution.

 These insights help you review and refine the extraction process.

+## Microservices - Problems view

+After the analysis is completed, the bottom panel contains three tabs specific to Transformer Microservices:
+ **Microservices Problems**: displays errors resulting from the extraction analysis.